Ed Asner: 1983–2009: Established actor and voice work

-Asner won more Emmy Awards for performing than any other male actor (seven, including five for the role of Lou Grant).
-In 1996, he was inducted into the Academy of Television Arts & Sciences Hall of Fame.
+2010–2021: Later roles

 In July 2010, Asner completed recording sessions for Shattered Hopes: The True Story of the Amityville Murders; a documentary on the 1974 DeFeo murders in Amityville, New York.
 Asner served as the narrator for the film, which covers a forensic analysis of the murders, the trial in which 23-year-old DeFeo son Ronald DeFeo Jr., was convicted of the killings, and the subsequent "haunting" story which is revealed to be a hoax.
 Also in 2010, Asner played the title role in FDR, a stage production about the life of Franklin Delano Roosevelt; he subsequently continued to tour the play throughout the country.
 In January 2011, Asner took a supporting role on CMT's first original sitcom Working Class.
 He made an appearance in the independent comedy feature Not Another B Movie, and had a role as billionaire Warren Buffett in HBO's economic drama Too Big to Fail (2011).
 In 2013, he guest starred as Mr. Finger in The Crazy Ones.

 Asner also provided voice-over narration for many documentaries and films about social activism, including Tiger by the Tail, a documentary film detailing the efforts of Eric Mann and the Campaign to keep General Motors' Van Nuys assembly plant running.
 He also recorded for a public radio show and podcast, Playing On Air, appearing in Warren Leight's The Final Interrogation of Ceaucescu's Dog with Jesse Eisenberg, and Mike Reiss's New York Story.
 Asner was the voice-over narrator for the 2016 documentary Behind the Fear: The Hidden Story of HIV, directed by Nicole Zwiren, a controversial study on the AIDS debate.
 A 2014 documentary titled My Friend Ed, directed by Sharon Baker, focused on the actor's life and career.
 It won Best Short Documentary at the New York City Independent Film Festival.
 During interviews for a 2019 book on the history of Chicago theater, Asner told the author he preferred to be credited for his work as "Edward" rather than "Ed" because he felt the longer name held the page or screen better.